Advertising to kids, not adults, drives sugary cereal sales

 (SOUNDBITE OF ARCHIVED RECORDING)

-UNIDENTIFIED ACTOR #1: (As Sonny the Cuckoo Bird) Can't control myself - I'm going cuckoo for Cocoa Puffs, cuckoo for Cocoa Puffs, cuckoo for Cocoa Puffs.
+LARRY KENNEY: (As Sonny) Can't control myself.
+I'm going cuckoo for Cocoa Puffs.
+Cuckoo for Cocoa Puffs, cuckoo for Cocoa Puffs.

 GODOY: From Cocoa Puffs to Frosted Flakes, these breakfast cereal commercials feature colorful cartoon characters that appeal directly to kids.